 Dog (狗 - gǒu) - auspicious animal, upcomming fortune, understanding human spirit, obeying the superior

 Dog is one of the animals of the Chinese Zodiac.

 Dove (t: 鴿; s: 鸽 - gē) - fidelity, fecundity

-Dragon (t: 龍; s: 龙 - lóng) - male vigour, fertility, ultimate abundance, prosperity, good fortune also the symbol for the Emperor, divine mystical creature, symbol of the natural world, adaptability, transformation
+Dragon (t: 龍; s: 龙 - lóng) - male vigour, fertility, ultimate abundance, prosperity, good fortune, also the symbol for the Emperor, divine mystical creature, symbol of the natural world, adaptability and transformation.